-BMW X5 years to avoid — most common problems
+Best and worst BMW X5 years — which to avoid

 Most common BMW X5 problems

-When it comes to cars, it is essential to remember that numerous issues can arise if you are unaware of what you are getting yourself into, especially when it comes to expensive vehicles like BMWs, which require costly maintenance to function properly.
-Knowing the potential issues should be your top priority.
-And we’re going to assist you.
+When it comes to cars, it is essential to remember that numerous issues can arise if you are unaware of what you are getting yourself into, especially when it comes to expensive vehicles like BMWs.
+Getting into the common issues of the X5 should therefore be your top priority when buying one.

-The BMW X5, which debuted in 2000, is still in production as of 2023.
-And as with any model that has been in production for decades, some of its model years are more likely to have issues.
+As with any model that has been in production for decades, some of its model years are more likely to have issues, so let’s take a look:

 The 2011 BMW X5’s power and agility make for a pleasurable driving experience.
 In contrast, an abrupt engine stall can ruin the driving experience.
 This problem appears in some 2011 model year units and is regarded as the most severe flaw in the BMW X5.